Leukoaraiosis

 Axial T2 FLAIR sequence MR image of a middle-aged man with leukoaraiosis.

 MRI image: Leukoaraiosis in a 90-year-old patient with cerebral atrophy.

 Head CT showing periventricular white matter lesions.

 Leukoaraiosis is a particular abnormal change in appearance of white matter near the lateral ventricles.
 It is often seen in aged individuals, but sometimes in young adults.
 On MRI, leukoaraiosis changes appear as white matter hyperintensities (WMHs) in T2 FLAIR images.
 On CT scans, leukoaraiosis appears as hypodense periventricular white-matter lesions.

-The term "leukoaraiosis" was coined in 1986 by Hachinski, Potter, and Merskey as a descriptive term for rarefaction ("araiosis") of the white matter, showing up as decreased density on CT and increased signal intensity on T2/FLAIR sequences (white matter hyperintensities) performed as part of MRI brain scans.

-These white matter changes are also commonly referred to as periventricular white matter disease, or white matter hyperintensities (WMH), due to their bright white appearance on T2 MRI scans.
-Many patients can have leukoaraiosis without any associated clinical abnormality.
-However, underlying vascular mechanisms are suspected to be the cause of the imaging findings.
-Hypertension, smoking, diabetes, hyperhomocysteinemia, and heart diseases are all risk factors for leukoaraiosis.